-There has been increasing interest from stakeholders as to how climate change will impact the Company.
+Stakeholders are increasingly interested in how climate change will impact the companies.
 The Company has determined that the impact of climate change could affect the Company's investments and their valuations and potentially shareholder returns.
-These are explained on page 28 and on page 31 in the principal and emerging risks section, which form part of the "Other information," rather than the audited Financial Statements.
-Our procedures on these disclosures therefore consisted solely of considering whether they are materially inconsistent with the Financial Statements, or our knowledge obtained in the course of the audit or otherwise appear to be materially misstated.
+These are explained on page 28 in the principal and emerging risks section, which form part of the "Other information", rather than the audited financial statements.
+Our procedures on these disclosures therefore consisted solely of considering whether they are materially inconsistent with the financial statements, or our knowledge obtained in the course of the audit or otherwise appear to be materially misstated.

-Our audit effort in considering climate change was focused on the adequacy of the Company's disclosures in the Financial Statements as set out in Note 2(a) and the conclusion that there was no further impact of climate change to be taken into account as the investments are valued based on market pricing.
-In line with FRS 102 investments are valued at fair value, which for the Company are quoted bid prices for investments in active markets at the balance sheet date and therefore reflect the market participants view of climate change risk on the investments held by the Company.
+Our audit effort in considering the impact of climate change was focused on the adequacy of the Company's disclosures in the financial statements as set out in Note 2(a) and the conclusion that there was no further impact of climate change to be taken into account as the investments are valued based on market pricing.
+In line with FRS 102 investments are valued at fair value, which for the Company are quoted bid prices for investments in active markets at the balance sheet date.
+Investments which are unlisted are priced using market-based valuation approaches.
+All investments therefore reflect the market participants view of climate change risk on the investments held by the Company.
 We also challenged the Directors' considerations of climate change in their assessment of viability and associated disclosures.